adityakkpk/Namaste-Javascript/Readme.md

     - As soon as any of the promise is resolved/success, it will give you the result of the promise which is setteled first.

     - If the fastest promise is failed, an error will be retured.

+* **promise.any()**
+    - It takes array/Iterables of promises as input and makes parellal call for all the promises.
+    - It waits for the first success/fullfilled/resolved promise.
+    - It returns the first success promise's result.

+    - What if everything Fails?
+        - The return result will we Aggregate Error.
+And the Aggregate error will be the array of all the errors.